CEED/Laghos/rom/tests/REGRESSIONTEST.md

 ./runRegressionTests.sh -t -> Run all tests, but uses the current user branch (as on the Github repo) as the baseline to verify new tests or uncommitted local changes.

+./runRegressionTests.sh -a -> Run all tests, but compare the local branch to the master branch as the baseline to verify new tests or uncommitted local changes.
+Only FOM solutions, ROM relative errors, and speed up are checked.

 ./runRegressionTests.sh -d -> Run all tests, but do not do comparisons.
 Failures only occur if the simulations do not run successfully.

 ./runRegressionTests.sh -i "sedov_blast gresho_vortices" -> Run sedov_blast and gresho_vortices.